Viktor Burduk: International Blacksmith Arts Festival and the Forged Figures Park

 Forged Figures Park project is taking a special part in the art life of Victor Burduk.
 It's not only a unique park but also a place for sightseeing in Donetsk.
-Forged Figures Park is the name and the venue of the one of the biggest international blacksmith arts festivals in Ukraine.
-First festivals, called “Rose of Donetsk” were a part of Donetsk City Day celebrations.
+Forged Figures Park is the name and the venue of one of the biggest international blacksmith arts festivals in Ukraine.
+First festivals, called "Rose of Donetsk" were a part of Donetsk City Day celebrations.
 Then in 2001 under the aegis of the Donetsk City Council, Victor Burduk founded the Forged Figures Park in the public garden of the City Council building.
-As Donetsk is called “the city of a million roses” the first sculpture of the Forged Figures Park was the flower too.
+As Donetsk is called "the city of a million roses" the first sculpture of the Forged Figures Park was the flower too.
 Festivals are annual and held in September.
 Actually during more than ten years there was created an open-air museum of blacksmith arts.
 Over one hundred works of various styles and sizes crafted by blacksmith masters from all over the world are presented there.

 In 2016 he and other blacksmiths from the unrecognised Donetsk People's Republic installed a sword made from brass cases of fired ammunition.